A few years ago, I was literally obsessed with clean eating.

-What do you do when you feel trapped in a world of eating do’s and don’ts; constantly checking how your own eating habits measure up with that “clean eating” food blogger or the next diet craze?
+When you feel trapped in a world of eating do’s and don’ts what do you do?
+Are you constantly checking how your own eating habits measure up with that “clean eating” food blogger or the next diet craze?

 Just ask yourself this question,

 What eating style is best for ME?

 Instead of trying to copy someone else’s diet and forcing myself to eat like them, I turned the question around to figure out what worked best for me.

 When I had orthorexia and labeled myself as vegan, I became so strict and “clean” with my diet, that there were very few foods I’d allow myself to eat.
 I was very judgmental of other people’s diets that weren’t like mine, and I was even judgmental of my own past diets.

 It was only when I un-labeled myself that I finally became free.